 Do the vaccines cover the variant COVID-19 strands?

 Viral mutations are normal.
 Some mutations are beneficial for the virus and some are not.
-The different variants, right now, are the UK one, the South African one, the Brazil one, the New York one, the California one…and new ones are bound to pop up.
-Most of the variants do not appear more deadly, but they do appear more transmissible.
+The most concerning variants, right now, are the UK one ( B.1.17) the South African one (B.1.351), the Brazil one (P1), the New York one, the California one…and new ones are bound to pop up.
+All of the variants appear more transmissible.
+The variants, such as P1, might be more deadly in younger people, as early data in Brazil indicates.
 The New York one ( and it’s still very early) may be more deadly.
-How the variants interact differently in kids is also being studied.
-That said, do the vaccines work against the variants?!?
-The short answer is that people don’t know yet.
-There is some indication that the vaccines offer protection against the UK strain, but not so well against the South African one.
-Also, drug companies are working on boosters specifically for the variants, which I realize leads to more questions about how many shots will be required in the future.

 What about all the old people who died in Norway?